ProgrammingHero1/toy-marketplace/task_description.md

 2. **Reload:** If you reload the protected/private routes (after login), this page will not redirect the user to the login page.
 Instead, it will keep the logged-in user on the protected route.

-2. Make your website mobile & desktop responsive (tablet responsive is optional)
+2. Make Home page of your website mobile & desktop responsive (tablet responsive is optional)

 <br/>